SickChill/sickchill/readme-FailedDownloads.md

 * User Interface Toggle for Failed Download Handling
 * Treat directories where no video files were found as if they were failed downloads

-Sick Beard - Failed Downloads is almost a direct copy of the following project:
+SickRage - Failed Downloads is almost a direct copy of the following project:

-* [Sick Beard - Tolstyak's branch][tolstyak]
+* [SickRage - Tolstyak's branch][tolstyak]

 These features can be enabled in the Post Processing Configuration menu.
 It must be configured as specified below.